I’m going to be honest here: I’m a person who likes to keep shit real.

-Related: What’s an Empath REALY & How to Thrive as a Sensitive Person (I love the content Christina Lopes puts out, by the way!)
+Related: What an Empath REALLY & How to Thrive as a Sensitive Person (I love the content Christina Lopes puts out, by the way!)

 All that being said, I will not be wasting my precious time, energy and healing abilities on anyone who does not see my value and does not respect me and my gifts.
 I am consciously choosing to disengage and will only share my inner wisdom and knowledge with those who are completely ready to take a look at their shit.

-From this day forward, out of self-love and self-respect for myself (and because I now truly know just how valuable I am!), I will only be investing in those who invest in me.
+From this day forward, out of self-love and self-respect for myself (and because I am now beginning to understand just how valuable I actually am!), I will only be investing in those who invest in me.

 Why I Prefer to Speak My Truth